Cod3dDOT/autocap/README.md

 	-h, --help         show this help message and exit
 	-i interface       Interface
-	--conf confidence  Confidence in guessing network name from 0 to 1 (default = 0.6) --pAm packets      Amount of packets to send (default = 5) --dir directory    Directory (default = mydir/wifis/network_name)
+	--conf confidence  Confidence in guessing network name from 0 to 1 (default = 0.6) --pAm packets      Amount of packets to send (default = 10) --dir directory    Directory (default = mydirectory/wifis/network_name/)
-	--mode mode        Set to pi if you are using raspberry
+	--mode mode        Set to pi if you are using raspberry (Raspbian OS)
  ```
 ## Dependecies
  aircrack-ng: